Eastern Goldfields College

-Eastern Goldfields College is a public co-educational high day school, located in Kalgoorlie, Western Australia.
-It is located on the Curtin University campus in Kalgoorlie and shares many facilities with the University.
-The College accepts year 11 and 12 students from across the Goldfields region.
+Eastern Goldfields College (EGC) is a public co-educational high school, located in Kalgoorlie, Western Australia.
+It is located on the Curtin University campus in Kalgoorlie and shares many facilities with the university.
+The college accepts year 11 and 12 students from across the Goldfields region.

 History

 The school was formerly a part of Eastern Goldfields Senior High School, but the school split in 2006 onto two separate campuses.
-The original site on Boomerang Crescent became Kalgoorlie-Boulder Community High School with classes for years 7-10.
+The original site on Boomerang Crescent became Kalgoorlie-Boulder Community High School with classes for years 7–10.
 Senior students were moved to the local Curtin University campus and the students benefited from the high quality university facilities that were made available to them, particularly in the areas of trade and hospitality.
 The name of the school and its pegasus logo were made official in 2006.